211068/PointsPlus/readme.md

 # Instructions

 ## Setup
  If you get a script error in PowerShell then run:

 # Set-ExecutionPolicy Unrestricted

- Run each of the following in turn:
+ Run each of the following in turn in the terminal:

 `'npm init -y'`